AceAsin/BloodborneSDK/.GitHub/README.md

 - The software download can be found on the server [Λ C Ξ Λ S I N][Discord].
 There's also more information on there.
 Join the server if you require any assistance.
 We are more than happy to help.
 - If you want to share the software package, then please redirect users to the official server so that they may download the package from the respected source.
-- Do not download stolen or cracked versions of the software from nefarious users that have malicious intent.
+- Do not download stolen and cracked versions of the software from nefarious users that have malicious intent.
 This will only put you at risk of getting your computer compromised and information stolen.

 ## Support